Robot-Startup/MorphBots-Grid-Final/README.md

 # MorphBots-Grid-Final
-working iteration of MorphBot grid placement system
+Working iteration of MorphBot grid placement system

+Use WASD to rotate the camera, and LMB to place blocks.